chartjs/Chart.js/CONTRIBUTING.md

 Pull requests
 -------------

 Clear, concise pull requests are excellent at continuing the project's community driven growth.
-But please review the guidelines below before starting work on the project.
+But please review [these guidelines](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) and the guidelines below before starting work on the project.

 Guidlines: